priyanshuharshbodhi1/Axiom/How_Kiro_Was_Used_to_Build_the_Project.md

 ### ⚡ Then Vibe Coding
 We would then prompt Kiro conversationally, like:

-> "Build a React Flow node that listens to CoinGecko and triggers a 1-inch swap if price jumps X%."
+> "Build a React Flow node system that integrates GOAT SDK plugins for CoinGecko price monitoring and 1inch DEX aggregation with AI-powered decision making."

 Kiro would generate the first version, and then we would **iteratively refine** — UI layout → logic → edge cases.